LaunchBox and Innovation Network

 Happy Valley LaunchBox powered by PNC Bank

-Located adjacent to University Park campus, Happy Valley LaunchBox powered by PNC Bank offers no-cost startup accelerator programs, business, legal, and intellectual property advice, and co-working space for entrepreneurial teams with scalable business concepts.
+Located adjacent to University Park campus, Happy Valley LaunchBox powered by PNC Bank offers no-cost startup accelerator programs, business, legal, and intellectual property advice, and coworking space for entrepreneurial teams with scalable business concepts.
 Serving as the entrepreneurial “information desk” for Happy Valley, LaunchBox hosts speaker series, numerous community startup events, public officials, entrepreneurship classes and workshops.
-This innovation hub also serves as a program development sandbox for all the LaunchBoxes and facilitates the sharing of best practices across the network.
-Happy Valley LaunchBox has supported hundreds of entrepreneurs, graduated 111 startups, created 22 new jobs, and hosted over 100 competitions, demo days, and events for the Penn State and State College community.
+This innovation space also serves as a program development sandbox for all the LaunchBoxes and facilitates the sharing of best practices across the network.

 NSF I-Corps Site